LRRK2: Clinical significance

 Mutations in this gene have been associated with Parkinson's disease type 8.

 The G2019S mutation results in enhanced kinase activity, and is a relatively common cause of familial Parkinson's disease in Caucasians.
 It may also cause sporadic Parkinson's disease.
 The mutated Gly amino acid is conserved in all kinase domains of all species.

 The G2019S mutation is one of a small number of LRRK2 mutations proven to cause Parkinson's disease.
 Of these, G2019S is the most common in the Western World, accounting for ~2% of all Parkinson's disease cases in North American Caucasians.
 This mutation is enriched in certain populations, being found in approximately 20% of all Ashkenazi Jewish Parkinson's disease patients and in approximately 40% of all Parkinson's disease patients of North African Berber Arab ancestry.
+In 2024, a genetic study supported and extended prior studies suggesting that LRRK2 p.G2019S heterozygotes are descendants of a common ancestral founder that originated in North African Berber Arabs at least 40 (95% CI 28–52) generations ago (1200 YBP 95% CI 840–1560).

 Unexpectedly, genome-wide association studies have found an association between LRRK2 and Crohn's disease as well as with Parkinson's disease, suggesting that the two diseases share common pathways.

 Attempts have been made to grow crystals of the LRRK2 aboard the International Space Station, as the low-gravity environment renders the protein less susceptible to sedimentation and convection, and thus more crystallizable.

 Mutations in the LRRK2 gene is the main factor in contributing to the genetic development of Parkinson's disease, and over 100 mutations in this gene have been shown to increase the chance of PD development.
 These mutations are most commonly seen in North African Arab Berber, Chinese, and Japanese populations.

 Therapeutics development

 Multiple preclinical studies have found that inhibition or silencing of LRRK2 may be therapeutically beneficial for treatment of Parkinson's disease.
 There have been efforts to develop therapeutics for Parkinson's disease targeting LRRK2, including LRRK2 inhibitors and antisense oligonucleotides (ASOs) targeting LRRK2.

+In May 2026, Denali and Biogen halted development of BIIB122 after a clinical trial failed to meet its primary or secondary endpoints, despite success at inhibiting LRRK2 kinase.
+Other clinical trials continued.